brendanpshea/computing_concepts_python/case_studies/README.md

-Here is a draft for the README file:

----

 # Intro to Computer Science Case Studies

-This repository contains a collection of case studies authored by Brendan Shea, PhD, for use in an introductory computer science textbook.
+This repository contains a collection of case studies authored by Brendan Shea, PhD, for use in an introductory computer science classes.
 Each case study is designed to introduce foundational concepts in computer science through engaging, real-world scenarios and is written with a focus on accessibility for students new to the field.

 The case studies in this collection are available as individual PDFs and are free to reuse under the terms of the GNU General Public License (GPL).